seanbreckenridge/xkcd-favorites/README.md

 `generate.py` will use `data.json` as a cache, so any items previously downloaded won't have to be downloaded again.

-For debugging whether or not something has already been downloaded, you can increase log verbosity by editing the `LOGLEVEL` environment variable; e.g.:
+For debugging whether or not something has already been downloaded, you can increase log verbosity by editing the `XKCD_LOGLEVEL` environment variable; e.g.:

-`LOGLEVEL=DEBUG python3 generate.py`
+`XKCD_LOGLEVEL=DEBUG python3 generate.py`

 More about log levels [here](https://docs.python.org/3.7/howto/logging.html#when-to-use-logging).